wences-sanchez/Knowledge-Base/pages/IBM Professional Certificate of DevOps and Software Engineering%2FIntroduction to TDD.md

 			- Finally, it's **Acceptance Tests**
 				- The system is tested for acceptability.
 				- The purpose of this test is to evaluate the system's compliance with the business requierements
+				- At this point, we want to ensure the validation of our code which we've already developed (until now).
 			- ![image.png](../assets/image_1674476138370_0.png)
 			- ![image.png](../assets/image_1674476191183_0.png)
 		- ### TDD and BDD